 - Training delivering training courses in data capture and data management, programming in R/Matlab/Python, visualisation, research computing, GPU computing and deep learning, bioinformatics, and statistics.

 - Hacky Hour a monthly meetup bringing together a community of data enthusiasts where we exchange knowledge, seek advice, and meet like-minded people.
 We provide mentors from SIH and departments from across the University.

 Researchers at the University of Sydney may apply for funding from a pool of $50,000 for dedicated services that can be provided by the Sydney Informatics Hub through the Core Research Facilities User Access Scheme

 Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
 Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.

 Here is a suggestion for acknowledgement:

-“This research was supported by the Sydney Informatics Hub, funded by the University of Sydney.”
+“This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.”